wp-plugins/standout-css3-buttons/readme.txt

 `<!-- Standout CSS3 Buttons: plugin is disabled.
 Check Settings page. -->`

 This means you didn't pass a necessary setting to the plugin.
-For color buttons, you must specify the URL.
+For example, you must specify the URL either in the shortcode or on the plugin settings page.
 You should also check that the "enabled" checkbox on the plugin settings page is checked.

+= I don't see rounded corners. =

+Make sure you aren't using `rounded="0"` in your shortcode.
+If you are not, make sure your browser is up to date and check if it supports the `border-radius` CSS attribute.
+You may have to view the page in another browser.
+You may also need to refresh your browser and clear your caching plugin.
+Also, check the plugin settings page to make sure the "rounded corner CSS" checkbox is checked.

 = I cleared my browser cache and my caching plugin but the buttons still look wrong. =

-Are you using a plugin that minifies CSS?
+Are you using a plugin that minifies or combines CSS files at runtime?
 If so, try excluding the plugin CSS file from minification.

 = I cleared my cache and still don't see what I want. =